stacs-cp/AutoIG/DEV_README.md

 `docker run --platform linux/amd64 -it <container-name> /bin/bash`

+# Use of Docker Volume

+Use of a Docker volume can allow the container to bind to the user's file system, and get rid of the issue of non persistant storage within the container.
+The only difference is in the container `run` command, every other part of the process stays the same as described above.

+Using this volume also means that a user must first clone into AutoiG on their system, so that they can bind the contents of their container to it.

+## To run using a volume:

+`docker run --platform linux/amd64 -it -v <volume_name>:/PathToAutoIG <container-name> /bin/bash`

 # Commands To Run Inside Docker Container For Quick Start Example

 ## Getting the environment ready: needs to be run every time the container is open